About

 Glenariff Falls in Northern Ireland where one ancestral healing ritual took place in 2019.

 I was born and raised in Denver, Colorado, and I live there now.
-It is the sacred and land of the Arapaho, Cheyenne, Núu-agha-tʉvʉ-pʉ̱ (Ute) and Očhéthi Šakówiŋ (Sioux) people whose governments and cultures are still alive.
+It is the sacred land of the Arapaho, Cheyenne, Núu-agha-tʉvʉ-pʉ̱ (Ute) and Očhéthi Šakówiŋ (Sioux) people whose governments and cultures are still alive.
 You can learn about the land where you live at Native Land and begin to honor those people and histories.

+Pete Dignan is my husband who supports me in all aspects of life.
 I have precious descendants whom I adore - two grown children, two grown step children and one step grandson.
 Both of my brothers live within 15 minutes of me; they have known me the longest, and we continue the shared journey.
 My kids, nieces and nephews are my teachers and bring me great joy as we explore becoming good ancestors ourselves.

 I was born and raised in Denver, Colorado, and I live there now.
-It is the sacred and land of the Arapaho, Cheyenne, Núu-agha-tʉvʉ-pʉ̱ (Ute) and Očhéthi Šakówiŋ (Sioux) people whose governments and cultures are still alive.
+It is the sacred land of the Arapaho, Cheyenne, Núu-agha-tʉvʉ-pʉ̱ (Ute) and Očhéthi Šakówiŋ (Sioux) people whose governments and cultures are still alive.
 You can learn about the land where you live at Native Land and begin to honor those people and histories.

+Pete Dignan is my husband who supports me in all aspects of life.
 I have precious descendants whom I adore - two grown children, two grown step children and one step grandson.
 Both of my brothers live within 15 minutes of me; they have known me the longest, and we continue the shared journey.
 My kids, nieces and nephews are my teachers and bring me great joy as we explore becoming good ancestors ourselves.

 From left to right: Me, Pete, my two kids: Meghann and Michael